 Following a public comment period of 60 days, the committee reviewed all feedback submitted and made needed revisions to bring the Core Competencies document to completion.

-This NEW searchable database of educational resources is to help massage teachers achieve competency in the TESP standards.
+This NEW searchable database of educational resources is to help massage teachers achieve competency in the NTESP standards.
 This Teacher Education Resource database was compiled by a group of massage therapy education professionals.
-A variety of media (e.g. websites, books, suggested trainings) included that relates to each of the TESP standards.
+A variety of media (e.g. websites, books, suggested trainings) included that relates to each of the NTESP standards.
 Start your search now.

 The members of the Teacher Standards Committee are: Rebecca Blessing (chair), Debra Curties, Stan Dawson (liaison to the Board of Directors), Holly Foster, Sandy Fritz, Sandy Grover Mason, Gloria Lawrence, Mable Sharp, Dawn Saunders, Cherie Sohnen-Moe, and Lucas R. Zarlengo.
 This group of education professionals has brought a deep well of experience and a diverse range of perspectives to this vitally important process.

 With Phase 1 now finished, the Alliance moves into Phases 2 and 3, which involve the creation of a model teacher training curriculum and the identification and development of training resources.
 To ensure that teachers have achieved the competencies, a voluntary certification program will be established as Phase 4.
 The final step will involve working with school accreditors and regulators to incorporate these teacher education standards.
 Overall, it’s estimated the NTESP will take 5-10 years.